jlubbersgeo/laserTRAM-DB-tests/paper/paper.md

 {RSE_i}^u = \left[\frac{SE}{N_i}\right]100 \tag{7}
 $$

 Detection limits for each analyte are 3 standard deviations above the mean of the background levels as defined earlier.
-This then means that you have 99.7\% confidence of that analyte being above background levels.
+This reflects 99.7\% confidence that the analyte is above background levels.
 This is standard practice in LA-ICP-MS data reduction.
 To reflect this in data output, normalized ratios below detection limit are coded to show up as negative ratios in LaserTRAM that then get turned into "b.d.l." values in LaserCalc.

 ## Concentrations of internal standard in unknown

 To calculate concentrations of a given analyte list in an unknown sample, the concentration of the internal standard must be known.
-LaserCalc takes these concentrations in the form of wt\% oxide and utilizes user interaction to input concentrations of the internal standard and its relative uncertainty (e.g., 1\%).
+LaserCalc takes these concentrations in the form of wt\% oxide and utilizes user interaction to input concentrations of the internal standard and its relative uncertainty.
+A default value of 1\%  is used for this, but may be updated by the user.

 ## Drift Correction